Leeds Walsingham Camino

 By Phil McCarthy June 30, 2026

-Join one of two walking pilgrimages to the Church of St Francis of Assisi in Nailsea to celebrate the Year of St Francis!
+Join the walking pilgrimages to the Church of St Francis of Assisi in Nailsea to celebrate the Year of St Francis!
 2026 marks 800 years since the death of St Francis of Assisi and Pope Leo XIV has declared a special Year to commemorate this.
 More about the Year can be found here .
 Francis was a pilgrim who undertook significant journeys to Rome, Santiago de Compostela and the Holy Land.
 He urged that all forms of hostility or conflict be avoided and that a humble and fraternal attitude be shown to those who did not share his faith.
 He had a great love of creation.
-The 3rd Ocober 2026 is exactly 800 years since St Francis died, and the day before his feast day.
-To mark this a walking pilgrimage is planned in the Diocese of Clifton on Saturday 3rd October with two legs: The Bristol leg will start at Clifton Cathedral at 10.30am and end at the Church of St Francis of Assisi in Nailsea at about 4.30pm (9.4 miles) The Clevedon leg will start at the Franciscan church of the Immaculate Conception in Clevedon at 1pm and end at the Church of St Francis of Assisi in Nailsea at about 4.30pm (6.4 miles) The two legs will convene at 4.30pm at St Francis' Church, Nailsea for refreshments and prayer.
-Those who wish can stay for the 6pm Vigil Mass for the Feast of St Francis on the following day (Sunday 4th October).
+Saturday 3rd Ocober 2026 is exactly 800 years since St Francis died, and the day before his feast day.
+To mark this a walking pilgrimage is planned in the Diocese of Clifton on Saturday 3rd October with two legs: The Bristol leg will start at Clifton Cathedral at 10.30am and end at the Church of St Francis of Assisi in Nailsea (9 miles) The Clevedon leg will start at the Franciscan church of the Immaculate Conception in Clevedon at 1pm and end at the Church of St Francis of Assisi in Nailsea (6.4 miles) The two legs will convene at 4.30pm at the church for refreshments and prayer.
+Those who wish can stay for the 6pm Saturday evening Vigil Mass for the Feast of St Francis.
 Pilgrims are welcome to register to join for one or other of the legs.
 Walkers do so at their own risk.
 Children under 18 years old must be accompanied by a parent or guardian.
 Pilgrims will be responsible for carrying their own food and drink and for arranging their own transport to the start and finish.
-Nailsea is well served by trains to Bristol and buses to Bristol and Clevedon.
-More details about the walks and how to register can be found below.
+Nailsea is well served by trains to Bristol and buses to Bristol and Clevedon, for example: Bristol: There are trains from Nailsea & Backwell station to Clifton Down station at 16.29 and 17.29.
+Nailsea & Backwell station is about 15 minutes walk from the Church of St Francis of Assisi.
+Clifton Cathedral is 12 minutes walk from Clifton Down station.
+Bristol: There are trains to Bristol Temple Meads from Nailsea & Backwell at 16.29, 17.06, 17.29 & 18.06 Bristol: There is an X9 bus at 17.05 from Perrings West bus stop which is about 10 minutes walk from the Church of St Francis of Assisi Clevedon: There is an X11 bus at 17.14 from Ash Hayes Rd bus stop which is about 3 minutes walk from the Church of St Francis of Assisi For more details and updates please visit: Trainline and for buses Travel West .
+More details of the walks and registration More details about the walks and how to register can be found below.
 You can also be part of the pilgrimage by praying for the success of the event and for the safety of pilgims.
 You can find other ideas to mark the day here .

 By Phil McCarthy June 30, 2026